 When we mention European bike trips most people think they know all there is know about the Alps, but there is a lot more to this mountain range than a simple route to the countries beyond.

 So, we hear you ask, what is it about the Alps that attracts thousands of motorcyclists year upon year?
 We’ve got this covered; here is our essential guide to the top ‘must knows’ to wow even the most seasoned bikers and prove why these mountain passes are more popular than ever.

-- The St. Gotthard Tunnel (Switzerland) is the longest road tunnel in the Alps and third longest in the world.
+- The St. Gotthard Tunnel (Switzerland) is the longest road tunnel in the Alps and the third-longest in the world.
 The tunnel carries over 17,000 vehicles every day and stretches 10.52 miles.
 On Friday 24 October 2001 a collision of two trucks created a fire in the tunnel, killing eleven and injuring many more so this one needs to approached with some care.

-The Furka Pass, in the Swiss Alps, was used as a location for the Aston DB5/Ford Mustang car chase in the James Bond film Goldfi nger.
-With so many switchback turns you’ll probably end up more shaken than stirred… sorry, sorry!!
+- The Furka Pass, in the Swiss Alps, was used as a location for the Aston DB5/Ford Mustang car chase in the James Bond film Goldfinger.
+With so many switchbacks turns you’ll probably end up more shaken than stirred… sorry, sorry!!

 The Alps in numbers

 150 million – Roughly the amount of people that cross the Alps every year, 83% of these by road.

 –5˚ c – The average temperature in the Alps during the daytime in the winter.
 Snow during the summer isn’t unheard of – so packing the right gear is essential.

 750 miles – The length of the Alps.
 They stretch over eight countries – Austria, France, Germany, Italy, Liechtenstein, Monaco, Slovenia and Switzerland – and cover an area of around 73,000 sq miles.